recomb-seq/recomb-seq.github.io/_paper-calls/RECOMB-2025-CfP.md

 ##### Abstracts for short talks or posters

 Regular abstracts describing original work, including software applications.
 These will be considered for short oral presentations or posters.
-A 1-2 page abstract describing the methods and key results should be submitted via the EasyChair system.
+A short abstract (of up to 1 page) describing the methods and key results should be submitted via the EasyChair system.
 #### Partnership with iScience

 All submissions to the proceedings track will be simultaneously considered for publication in a special issue of the journal iScience if the authors agree. iScience is an open-access journal published by Cell Press for original research in the life, physical, and earth sciences.